smartinternz02/SPS-9920-Inventory-Managment-System-for-Retailers/README.md

 # VMware_Tanzu_Build-a-thon

+## Project name: Retail Inventory Management

-This repository contains all the supporting files that is developed while creating a full fledged project in python and flask.
+This repository contains all the supporting files that is developed while creating a full fledged project in python & flask and hosted on VMware Tanzu cloud platform.

 ********************************************************************
 ###    Phases that were encountered while building this project